Must-have Features of a Loyalty Management Software

 4. Flexible eligibility rules

-A good customer loyalty software lets you set up fine-grained validation rules.
+Good customer loyalty software lets you set up fine-grained validation rules.
 It is not enough to set the rules and hard-code them once.
-You should be able to change them as you learn more about your customers and for special promotions.
+You should be able to change them as you learn more about your customers and special promotions.

 In general, you should be able to set the validation rules based on: